BC-HKN--Season Previews,ADVISORY

 TEAM/CONFERENCE PREVIEWS

-Previews for U.S. teams, in a five things to know style, will be sent on Sept.
+Previews for U.S. teams, in a five things to know style, were sent on Sept.
 27 along with a capsule for each team.
 Canadian team previews will move by Oct.
 2.

 HKN--EAST PREVIEW